History of the University of California, Santa Barbara: Campus development

-Affordable housing for faculty was a priority in order to recruit and retain faculty.
+Affordable housing for faculty was a priority to recruit and retain faculty.
 In December 1986, 65 two- and three-bedroom faculty housing units at West Campus Point were completed.
-For this and subsequent planned unit developments, the University selects qualified buyers who are offered a unit at a price the University determines.
-The buyer must sell the unit back to the University at a price it sets and it is then offered for sale to another university-determined qualified buyer.
-The University planned to build more faculty housing at its North Campus.
-Originally planned in 2004 to be 236 units of faculty and 151 units of family student housing, the California Coastal Commission required modifications reducing the number of faculty housing to 172 units.
+For this and subsequent planned unit developments, the university selects qualified buyers who are offered a unit at a price the university determines.
+The buyer must sell the unit back to the university at a price it sets and it is then offered for sale to another university-determined qualified buyer.
+The university planned to build more faculty housing at its North Campus.
+Originally planned in 2004 to be 236 units of faculty and 151 units of family student housing, the California Coastal Commission required modifications to reduce the number of faculty housing to 172 units.
 A 70-acre parcel of the North Campus land was to be placed in a conservation easement with public access.

-In an effort to protect the environment, the University has teamed up with the Trust for Public Land (TPL) to restore the Ocean Meadows Golf Course to wetlands.
+In an effort to protect the environment, the university has teamed up with the Trust for Public Land (TPL) to restore the Ocean Meadows Golf Course to wetlands.
 The property around the Devereux Slough had been partially filled in.
-Seventy acres of land was added to the over 500 acres already put in nature protected status.
-The 70 acres was purchased by the TPL for $7 million in March 2013.
-The University will manage the property as steward; the land will be accessible to the public for recreation.
+Seventy acres of land were added to the over 500 acres already put in nature-protected status.
+The 70 acres were purchased by the TPL for $7 million in March 2013.
+The university will manage the property as a steward; the land will be accessible to the public for recreation.
 Restoration of the land will need further funds, estimated at $10 million, which the TPL has begun raising.

-Facilities developed on campus were building projects funded by student fees, including the Student Resource Building, opened in 2007.
+Facilities developed on campus were building projects funded by student fees, including the Student Resource Building, which opened in 2007.

 In 2021, plans for a largely windowless dormitory drew criticism from architects.